Best beaches in Greece | Our top picks

-With thousands of islands to choose from, Greece can be an intimidating place to start looking for your next beach break.
-Don’t be put off though, as the nation has more than a lot to offer, whether you’re island-hopping or just looking for the perfect setting to unwind.
-From the busy, iconic bays to the hidden, scenic coves, here’s our run-down of the 20 best beaches in Greece.
+With thousands of islands to choose from, Greece can feel overwhelming when you're searching for your next beach break.
+But don't let that stop you – this country has a lot to offer, whether you're island-hopping or just after the perfect place to unwind.
+From busy, iconic bays to quiet, scenic coves, here's our rundown of the 20 best beaches in Greece.

 1. Elafonísi, Crete